-Your GP will be notified that you are taking part in this study.
-Your GP may be approached to provide further information about your health during the course of this study, this might be in asking for results of blood tests or the results of other tests.
+Your child's GP will be notified that they are taking part in this study.
+Your child's GP may be approached to provide further information about their health during the course of this study, this might be in asking for results of blood tests or the results of other tests.